Documentation

 Optimizing performance

-For ecommerce businesses, appealing offers, high-quality products, or brand recognition might not be enough for converting leads if user-experience is left behind.
+For ecommerce businesses, appealing offers, high-quality products, or brand recognition might not be enough to convert leads if user experience is left behind.

-In the digital world, store website performance plays an essential role in the user experience, directly impacting sales conversion rate, user session time, among other important metrics.
+In the digital world, store website performance plays an essential role in the user experience, directly impacting sales conversion rate and user session time, among other important metrics.

 Every millisecond counts and affects not only the consumer decision-making process but also the store website rank in search engine results.